KQM-git/TCL/equipment/artifacts.md

 {% tabs %}
 {% tab title="Description " %}
-* 2 Piece Set: Gain a 15% Geo DMG bonus.
+* 2-Piece Set Bonus: Gain a 15% Geo DMG Bonus.
-* 4 Piece Set: Upon obtaining an Elemental Shard created through a Crystallize Reaction, all party members gain a 35% DMG Bonus for that particular element for 10s.
+* 4-Piece Set Bonus: Upon obtaining an Elemental Shard created through a Crystallize Reaction, all party members gain a 35% DMG Bonus for that particular element for 10s.
 Only one form of Elemental DMG Bonus can be gained in this manner at any one time.
 {% endtab %}

 {% tab title="Findings" %}